pingles/bandit/README.md

 * softmax: the variant is the algorithm's temperature, behaving much like the epsilon value above.
 * ucb: no variant value is used.

+Results are for a 5-armed machine, rewarding at rates of: 10%, 10%, 10%, 10%, 90%.
+This is the same example as used in the book.
+Such significantly varying payouts are unlikely for most other applications so I'll update with some more complex simulations later.

 ### Average Reward

 ![Average Reward](http://clojure.bandit.s3-external-3.amazonaws.com/avg_reward.png)